Monday May 2, 2022

 You’re now up to date on the biggest cyber security threats WordPress sites face in 2022.
 As we’ve mentioned, keeping on top of security doesn’t have to be stressful – treat it as a part of your website housekeeping.

-At Hostinger, we go to extreme lengths to protect our users from attacks.
+At Hostinger, we go to extreme lengths to protect our users from attacks and maintain our status as a secure WordPress host.
 We make sure the process of reinforcing your website is as easy as possible so you can spend your time on the important things.